 Management of Work on Danesbury Local Nature Reserve

-We operate two working parties on the morning of the third Thursday each month. and we have a Fernery Gardening group which meets regularly, sometimes on a weekly basis depending on the level of weeding and watering needed.
+We operate two working parties on the morning of the third Thursday each month. and we have a Fernery Gardening group which meets regularly, frequently on a weekly basis depending on the level of weeding and watering needed.

 The dates for all meetings can be found on the website calendar.